 Regional Reviews: San Diego

-Mother of the Maid runs through May 22, 2022, at Moxie Theatre at 6663 El Cajon Blvd Ste N, San Diego CA. Tickets start at $22.00.
-For tickets and information, please visit www.moxietheatre.com or call 858-598-7620.
+The Pleasure Trials runs through September 11, 2022, at Moxie Theatre at 6663 El.
+Cajon Blvd Ste N, San Diego CA. Tickets start at $25.00.
+For tickets and information, please visit https://www.moxietheatre.com or call 858-598-7620.